 The CBA framework has been developed based on the perspective of five groups of participants in the payment process.
-These participants include: end-users (i.e. consumers, businesses and government), PSPs, Payment System Operators (PSOs), Infrastructure Providers and Aggregators.
+These participants are: end-users (i.e. consumers, businesses and government), PSPs, PSOs, Infrastructure Providers and Aggregators.

 Our approach to the CBA modelling involved: